-The data for both these reports are from the snapshot date of 5 April in the preceding year (2020).
+The data for both these reports is from the snapshot date of 5 April in the preceding year (2021).

 Analysing and publishing data on both the gender and ethnicity pay gap will help us to pinpoint areas for improvement and continually improve.
 Publishing this data is also important so that we play our role in promoting transparency, supporting important discussions on the challenges faced by ethnic minority communities within the workforce and in turn, continue to be an inclusive employer.